Mira's Story

 Rowan: Saw a crooked little flower poking through the sidewalk today.
 Thought of you.
 Fierce, sideways, still blooming [picture of a daisy growing sideways from a crack in the sidewalk]

-Mira smiled, not the dizzy kind, but the soft anchoring kind.
-Her heart wasn’t racing, it was settling.
+Mira smiled, not the dizzy kind, but the soft anchoring kind with no racing heart.

 She moved across the room and lit a candle on her windowsill, the same one she always lit when she needed clarity.